LeiDoubi/AutoGradingSystem/README.md

 * sklearn >= 0.21.2
 ### How to use
 Just run the script `main.py` located on the root directory without the any parameter to test it on the our collected scans.
 If no error occurs, a folder called **_'./all_results/'_** will be created, where the results will be stored.
 Several parameters within the `main.py` need to be clarified here.
 1. `digit_recognize_on` (line 29): if **True**, then the student IDs will be recognized automatically.
 Otherwise the student IDs are supposed to be given with a *.csv* file.
 For instance an example file called `student_ids_example.csv` is provided in folder *'.inputs/'*.
+The standard solution file **_'solution_example.xlsx'_** is also located in that folder .
 By default it is set to **True**.
 The user will be firstly required to select the Region of the Interest (ROI) that contains the digits string by dragging a rectangular.
 Moreover, user can left click on the image to reselect the region and press ENTER to confirm your selection.
 More details about the digits recognition will be showed in following section.

     ![Select ROI](/store_asserts/selectROI.gif)